awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-analytics.rst

 In this section, we will create a new provider that submits the recorded events to Amazon Pinpoint.
 Start by creating an implementation of the :file:`AnalyticsService`:

 #.
 From the XCode project navigation, right-click the :file:`MyNotes` folder (the same folder that contains the :file:`AppDelegate.swift`) and choose :guilabel:`New File...`
 #.
-Ensure :guilabel:`Swift File` is highlighted, then choose :guilabel:`Next`.
+Ensure :guilabel:`Swift File` is highlighted, and then choose :guilabel:`Next`.
 #.
-Enter :userinput:`AWSAnalyticsService.swift` in the :guilabel:`Save As` box, then choose :guilabel:`Create`.
+In :guilabel:`Save As`, enter :userinput:`AWSAnalyticsService.swift`, and then choose :guilabel:`Create`.
 #.
-The :file:`AWSAnalyticsService.swift` file will automatically open.
-Paste the following code into the file:
+In the :file:`AWSAnalyticsService.swift` file that automatically opens, copy the following code:

    .. code-block:: swift